Could nothing REALLY be the cause of your pain?

 G - goals

 Nothing - if you are literally doing nothing all the time, then this could be part of the problem.
 To state the obvious.
 Without movement muscles and joints can tighten up and can become less lubricated and healthy.
 When we move, blood is pumped through our muscles which helps to bring new nutrients to them and also flush out any by products.
-Movement also lubricates the joints in the body.
+Movement also lubricates the joints and fascia in the body.
 Synovial joints (most joints in the body) stay lubricated through movement.
 So if you don't move then the joints have less lubrication and this can lead to joint degeneration and pain.
 As they say “motion is the lotion”.
-Lymphatic fluid also needs movement to function, so without movement our lymph system, which is basically part of our immune system and our filtration system, becomes sluggish and we can end up with swelling and poor circulation.
+Lymphatic fluid also needs movement to function, so without movement our lymphatic system, which is basically part of our immune system and our filtration system, becomes sluggish and we can end up with a compromised immune system, swelling or poor circulation.
 Movement is the key way our body stays warm.
 Muscles generate heat in our body.
 So instead of reaching for another puffy jacket in winter, why not do some squats or push ups to get the blood flowing and the temperature rising in the body.

 Overuse - What do you do a lot?
 Maybe even too much?
 Sitting at the computer?
-Using a keyboard.
+Using a keyboard?
+Grinding your teeth?
 These things may seem innocuous but over time these repetitive tasks and postures can lead to chronically tightened muscles and fascia as well as restricted joints.
 Once you are at this point it can be really hard to change the soft tissues and make a difference.
 This is why you will have a treatment and then a few weeks later feel the tension coming back.
 Regular treatment is the key here to prevent this tension building back up.

 Training - what are you doing in your training or exercise?
 Do you do the same gym routine you’ve always done?
 Doing the same thing over and over can overuse muscles, soft tissues and joints.
 A classic thing we see is shoulder pain in guys who are bench pressing heavy weights.
 At some point, regardless of proper form, something will give in the shoulder, whether the biceps or supraspinatus (rotator cuff) tendons or the joint capsule.